Lev-TS/fm-fsfe-v2/readme.md

 ### redirection

-We can take the output of a coomand and do something with it.
+We can take the output of a command and do something with it.
 For example we can:

 - check the running processes with `ps` and filter the stdout with `grep`
   - `ps | grep bash`